rasheeqqua/To-do-List/README.md

 # To-do-List

-This is side project that I created while doing my courses on DOM manipulation.
+#### This is a side project that I created while doing my courses on DOM manipulation.